defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/45-implant-setup.md

 wine cmd.exe
 ```

-You may get ome prompts to follow, you should follow them...
+You may get some prompts to follow, you should follow them...
 Eventually you should get a nice `cmd.exe` prompt.

 ![Wine CMD](/static/how-to-phishing/wine-cmd.png)